zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-An interesting property of the frequency-domain solution is the reduction in the number of independent Maxwell equations from four to two.
+A useful property of the frequency-domain solution is the reduction in the number of independent Maxwell equations from four to two.
 Since the [divergence of curl](https://en.wikipedia.org/wiki/Vector_calculus_identities#Divergence_of_curl_is_zero) is zero, taking the divergence of the two equations on the left produces the equations on the right.
 The latter is true due to the expression of [conservation of charge](https://en.wikipedia.org/wiki/Charge_conservation) in the frequency domain:

 $$ \tag{3.11}
 	\nabla \cdot \bm{J}(\bm{r}, \omega) = -i \omega \rho(\bm{r}, \omega).